Consecutive Bachelor of Education Admissions

 - they have achieved the required level of proficiency on one of the tests in English language acceptable to OISE.

-For further information, please refer to the website section on English Language Proficiency Requirement for Consecutive Initial Teacher Education Programs.
+For details, go to English Language Proficiency Requirement for Consecutive Initial Teacher Education Programs.

 Applicants must hold an approved degree from a university (or other degree-granting post-secondary institution) whose accreditation is acceptable to the University of Toronto with at least a "B" range average in 15 full-year courses (or equivalent in half courses).
 This degree must be conferred not later than the fall convocation in the year of registration at OISE.